mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ##### Setup Initial Primal Values
-In JuliaGrid, the assignment of initial primal values for optimization variables takes place when the [`solve!`](@ref solve!(::DcStateEstimation{WLS{<:Normal}})) function is executed.
+In JuliaGrid, the assignment of initial primal values for optimization variables takes place when the [`solve!`](@ref solve!(::DcStateEstimation{WLS{T}}) where T <: Normal) function is executed.
 These values are derived from the voltage angles stored in the `PowerSystem` type and are assigned to the corresponding `voltage` field within the `DcStateEstimation` type:
 ```@repl WLSDCStateEstimationSolution
 print(system.bus.label, analysis.voltage.angle)
 ```

-Users have the flexibility to customize these values according to their requirements, and they will be utilized as the initial primal values when executing the [`solve!`](@ref solve!(::DcStateEstimation{WLS{<:Normal}})) function.
+Users have the flexibility to customize these values according to their requirements, and they will be utilized as the initial primal values when executing the [`solve!`](@ref solve!(::DcStateEstimation{WLS{T}}) where T <: Normal) function.
 One practical approach is to obtain the WLS estimator and then apply the resulting solution as the starting point for state estimation:
 ```@example WLSDCStateEstimationSolution
 wls = dcStateEstimation(monitoring)
 stateEstimation!(wls)